 Thomas Garrett Armstrong was born on September 18, 1924 to Alexander and Ethel Armstrong of Berwyn, PA.
 Thomas had two siblings.
 His father worked as a postal clerk.

-Thomas graduated from Tredyffrin Easttown High School in 1942, the same class as Hero Edwin Benner.
-He was active in the school band and orchestra, football, basketball and track.
-He was also a member of the Aviation Club and studied mechanical drawing.
+Thomas graduated from Tredyffrin Easttown High School in 1942, along with Hero Edwin Benner.
+He was a member of the Aviation Club and studied mechanical drawing.

-The squadron later moved its base to Tinian Island in the Mariana Islands in April, 1945.
+In April, 1945, the squadron moved its base to Tinian Island in the Mariana Islands.

 Staff Sergeant Thomas G. Armstrong was listed as "Missing In Action" on May 27, 1945.
 He is honored on the Tablets of Missing in Action at the Honolulu Memorial in Hawaii.

 Thomas was awarded the Distinguished Flying Cross, Air Medal with 2 Oak Leaf Clusters, and the Purple Heart.